gava110/Musical_Strings/README.md

 ```

 ## Running Tests
-In the folder Tests, we can find the tests performed.
+In the folder Tests the user can find the unit tests.
 To perform the test on lemmatization, for example, the command should be written as follows:
 ```bash
 python3 Tests/test_lemmatization.py
 ```